 The following steps must be strictly observed when looking for an apartment in one of the above residences:

-- In case the provider of your choice does not have fixed order apartments available, please make sure to contact the next provider(s) of your choice and ask for fixed order apartments.
+- If the provider of your choice does not have fixed order apartments available, please make sure to contact the next provider(s) of your choice and ask for fixed order apartments.

-- If none of the above providers have fixed order apartments available, please contact the providers according to the above ranking (i.e. 1st rank Apartment Residenz, 2nd Rank Derag, 3rd rank Golden Leaf, 4th rank Mercure) and ask if they have reserved apartments available.
+- If none of the above providers have fixed order apartments available, please contact the providers according to the above ranking (i.e. 1st rank: Apartment Residenz, 2nd rank: Living Hotel Appartements Johann Wolfgang, 3rd rank: Mercure) and ask if they have reserved apartments available.

-Please note that for contractual reasons, depending on the occupancy levels in the various Residences, you may be asked to move residences during your stay and especially if your contract with the ECB is extended and you want to continue benefitting from the Residences.
-If this happens, the above process steps need to be observed once again and consequently there is no guarantee for you to stay in your current residence.
-You will not be able to refuse an ECB request to move residences, except if you decide to go for privately arranged accommodation, in which case you can apply for a rental allowance (see below).
+For contractual reasons, depending on the occupancy levels in the various residences, you may be asked to move residences during your stay – this is especially likely if your contract with the ECB is extended and you want to continue benefiting from the residences.
+If this happens, the above procedures need to be observed again and consequently there is no guarantee for you to stay in your current residence.
+You will not be able to refuse an ECB request to move residences, except if you decide to move to privately arranged accommodation, in which case you can apply for a lump-sum for temporary accommodation (see below).

 We wish you a very nice stay at your accommodation.
-In case of questions, please contact firstname.lastname@example.org.
+Should you have any questions, please contact firstname.lastname@example.org.

 If the distance from your place of recruitment to the ECB exceeds 50 km and irrespective of the means of transport used, the ECB pays the following lump sums on appointment of service (aimed at covering all travel costs):

 |Up to 500 km||500-1,500 km||Over 1,500 km|